 Following consultation with key creditors, a separate plan of reorganization and disclosure statement are being prepared for the CFGL/PARD Plan Debtors.3 The restructuring of the CFGL Group (as defined herein) and the PARD Group (as defined herein) will be effectuated separately from the PAIH Group.
-For the avoidance of doubt, the PAIH Plan and this Disclosure Statement do not relate to the CFGL Group or PARD Group.
+For the avoidance of doubt, the PAIH Plan and this Disclosure Statement do not relate to the CFGL Group or PARD Group except to the limited extent provided herein.